Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Will need ample space to flourish

-The follow-up to the outstanding KEF LS50 Wireless active speaker system improves on greatness – no easy feat, even for an audio brand as surefooted as KEF.
+The original KEF LS50 Wireless active speaker system was pretty unique when it launched and encouraged other manufacturers to follow in their footsteps.
+Indeed, this long-awaited sequel improves on its predecessor's greatness – no easy feat, even for an audio brand as surefooted as KEF.

-Quite simply, if you are in the market for a well-equipped, highly convenient and superb-sounding system packed with streaming smarts, this sophisticated sequel (and big sibling to the LSX II above, by the way) should top your shopping list.
+Quite simply, if you are in the market for a well-equipped, highly convenient and superb-sounding system packed with streaming smarts, this sophisticated sequel (and big sibling to the LSX II LT above) should top your shopping list.
+The newly announced Technics CX700 has just launched to threaten the KEF's crown, but time will tell whether it is successful in doing so.

 Read our full KEF LS50 Wireless II review